Hagfish: Classification

 Originally, Myxine was included by Linnaeus (1758) in Vermes.
-The fossil hagfish Myxinikela siroka, from the Late Carboniferous of the United States, is the oldest-known member of the group.
+The fossil hagfish Myxinikela siroka, from the late Carboniferous of the United States, is the oldest-known member of the group.
 It is in some respects more similar to lampreys, but shows key autapomorphies of hagfish.
 In recent years, hagfish have become of special interest for genetic analysis investigating the relationships among chordates.
 Their classification as agnathans places hagfish as elementary vertebrates in between invertebrates and gnathostomes.
 However, discussion has long occurred in scientific literature about whether the hagfish were even invertebrate.
 Using fossil data, paleontologists posited that lampreys are more closely related to gnathostomes than hagfish.
 The term "Craniata" was used to refer to animals that had a developed skull, but were not considered true vertebrates.
 Molecular evidence in the early 1990s first began suggesting that lampreys and hagfish were more closely related to each other than to gnathostomes.
-The validity of the taxon "Craniata" was further examined by Delarbre et al. (2002) using mtDNA sequence data, concluding the Myxini are more closely related to the Hyperoartia than to the Gnathostomata—i.e., that modern jawless fishes form a clade called the Cyclostomata.
-The argument is that if the Cyclostomata are indeed monophyletic, Vertebrata would return to its old content (Gnathostomata + Cyclostomata) and the name Craniata, being superfluous, would become a junior synonym.
+The validity of the taxon "Craniata" was further examined by Delarbre et al. (2002) using mtDNA sequence data, concluding the Myxini are more closely related to the Hyperoartia than to the Gnathostomata— i.e.,that modern jawless fishes form a clade called the Cyclostomata.
+The argument is that if the Cyclostomata are indeed monophyletic, Vertebrata would return to its old content (Gnathostomata and Cyclostomata) and the name Craniata, being superfluous, would become a junior synonym.
 Nowadays, molecular data are almost unanimously in consensus of cyclostome monophyly, with more recent work being directed at shared microRNAs between cyclostomes and gnathostomes.
 The current classification supported by molecular analyses (which show that lampreys and hagfishes are sister taxa), as well as the fact that hagfishes do, in fact, have rudimentary vertebrae, which places hagfishes in Cyclostomata.